kendraio/google-sheets-api-proxy/README.md

 You can then start the server with `npm run start` or deploy the built JavaScript version from the generated `dist` folder.
+First setup Now.sh with the correct value for the secret key:

+    now secret add sheets-key "ENTER YOUR SECRET HERE!"

+Then deploy:

+    now

+The CLI command will show the endpoint URL.